sidart/bizdom/_posts/2020-05-23-the-original-equity-cult-of-india.md

 Dhirubhai managed to convince a large number of first-time retail investors (about 58,000) to invest in Reliance.
 The rest, as they say, will become history.

 ### The Twin Events
+Dhirubhai firmly believed in keeping shareholders in a state of ecstasy – he was generous with dividends, their first dividend was of Rs.
+1.50.
+The prices of the shares too kept pace.
+What had been issued at Rs 10 in 1977, grew to Rs 50 within a year of listing and by 1982 had reached a high of Rs 186.

-In the first year of listing, 1978, the price reached Rs.
-50, in 1980, it was Rs.
-104 and by 1982 it was going smoothly when two main events happened.
+It was going smoothly when two main events happened.

 First, Pranab  Mukherjee’s (then FM) allowed NRIs to invest directly into  Indian equities.